 We now demonstrate uniqueness of the Bertrand equilibrium.
 Naturally, there can be no equilibrium where profits are negative.
 In this case, all firms would operate at a loss and exit the market.
 It remains to be shown that there is no equilibrium where profits are positive.
 Imagine a market in which two identical firms sell at market price P, which is greater than cost.
 If Firm 1 were to raise its price above the market price P, Firm 1 would lose all its sales to Firm 2.
 However, if Firm 1 were to lower its price ever so slightly below P (while still remaining above MC), it would capture the entire market at a profit.
-Firm 2 is faced with the same incentives, so Firm 1 and Firm 2 would undercut each other until profits are driven to zero.
-Therefore no equilibrium exists when profits are positive in the Bertrand model.
+Firm 2 is faced with the same incentives, so Firm 1 and Firm 2 would undercut each other until profits are positive in the Bertrand model.